juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 {{< dr-artimage src="images/pov-3-fij-generic.jpg" align="left" alt="" caption="Partnerships that reduce poverty are investments for the people and their future." >}}

-Providing Asia with quality jobs, education, health care, and social protection is a tall task.
+Providing Asia with quality jobs, education, healthcare, and social protection is a tall task.
 This will be made harder with the impending global economic slow-down.
 In Asia and the Pacific, growth will fall to 2.2% this year, according to the [Asian Development Outlook 2020](https://www.adb.org/publications/asian-development-outlook-2020-innovation-asia).
 Partnerships can cushion this impact, helping the region to bounce back next year.
 Stronger partnerships can help ADB effectively respond to the region’s immediate needs while safeguarding the shared progress achieved through the years.
 They can scale up and widen the reach of poverty alleviation measures.
 They can help make access to quality education, health, jobs, and social protection, equitable.
 Partnerships can genuinely show that investing in poverty reduction initiatives is, ultimately, investing in people.